-I was interested to hear on the news this morning an article about The National Trust complaining of memorial benches cluttering up beauty spots, and making them feel like cemeteries.
+I was interested to hear on the news this morning an article about The National Trust complaining of memorial benches cluttering up beauty spots and making them feel like cemeteries.

-The answer I came up with was to have a specially made artwork made for the home or garden, that speaks of the person, looks beautiful, and can contain the ashes if required.
-This can move house with the owner, and be passed down through the family as an heirloom.
+The answer I came up with was to have a specially made artwork made for the home or garden, that speaks of the person, looks beautiful and can contain the ashes if required.
+This can move house with the owner and be passed down through the family as an heirloom.